 n = input("Please enter your name: ")

+It is very important to note that the input function returns a string value.
 Even if you asked the user to enter their age, you would get back a string like "17".
-It would be your job, as the programmer, to convert that string into a int or a float, using the int or float converter functions we saw earlier.
+It would be your job, as the programmer, to convert that string into an int or a float, using the int or float converter functions we saw earlier.

 The variable str_seconds will refer to the string that is entered by the user.
 As we said above, even though this string may be 7684, it is still a string and not a number.
 To convert it to an integer, we use the int function.
 The result is referred to by total_secs.
 Now, each time you run the program, you can enter a new value for the number of seconds to be converted.